Think of us for Cosmetic Dentistry & Dental Implants in Redlands | Toothwise

 Whether it's one tooth that is discoloured and/or out of alignment or multiple teeth, we at Toothwise can develop a cosmetic treatment plan for you.

 Talk to us if you would like the colour, shape or size of your teeth altered.
 The solution may be as simple as replacing a filling or recontouring the sahpe of a tooth to multiple veneers or crowns.
-We can discuss your options with detailed costings to help you choose the plan that best suits you.
+We are the experts when it comes to cosmetic dentistry in Redlands, we can discuss your options with detailed costings to help you choose the plan that best suits you.
 You deserve a smile!

 Providing general dental care for Infants, children and adolescents in a relaxed, fun environment using various behaviour management techniques as necessary to manage the young individual is our strength.